Does your child attend online classes during the lockdown?

 The pandemic has landed up in a situation where the schools are now forced to go digital and thus begins a new era for our kids where they are introduced to online learning.
 By now, most of the schools have started either live interactive classes or resorted to recorded sessions to bring the classrooms to our homes.

-Be it 1 hour or 4 to 5 hours, online schools come with their own set of challenges especially when the kids are of primary school level.
+Be it 1 hour or 4 to 5 hours, online classes come with their own set of challenges especially when the kids are of primary school level.

 Just like me, this pandemic has forced most of the parents to work from home, and having to handle kid’s online classes simultaneously makes the scene more complex.
 Being a parent of a 7-year-old, I did a bit of research on this topic and found out that a little planning and following certain strategies strictly will make online learning effective and effortless.
 These are my 15 online learning tips for parents to ease the school at home.
 It worked for me, so I am sure it will work for you too.